top of page

 Peanut butter satay sauce:

-Drizzle over broccoli, sautéed spinach, grilled asparagus, or stir-fried bok choy.
+Drizzle over broccoli, sautéed spinach, grilled asparagus, or bok choy.

 Tahini dressing: